yangjiao2/calabashCat/README.md

 Development Guildlines
 ----------------------
+As Uncle Bob says, “Architecture is About Intent, not Frameworks”

-architect android application follow the Uncle Bob's clean architecture approach
+Architect android application follow the Uncle Bob's clean architecture approach
+- Easy to maintain.
+- Easy to test.
+- Very cohesive.
+- Decoupled.

 Owner
 -----